mozman/ezdxf/docs/source/launcher.rst

     options:
       -h, --help            show this help message and exit -o OUT, --out OUT     output filename, the filename extension defines the image format (.png, .jpg, .tif, .bmp, ...)
+      -l LAYOUT, --layout LAYOUT
-      -i IMAGE_SIZE, --image_size IMAGE_SIZE
+                            name of the layout to draw, default is "Model" -i IMAGE_SIZE, --image_size IMAGE_SIZE
                             image size in pixels as "width,height", default is "1920,1080", supports also "x" as delimiter like "1920x1080".
 A single integer is used for both directions e.g. "2000" defines an image size of 2000x2000.
 The image is centered for the smaller DXF drawing extent.
       -b BACKGROUND, --background BACKGROUND
                             override background color in hex format "RRGGBB" or "RRGGBBAA", e.g. use "FFFFFF00" to get a white transparent background and a black foreground color (ACI=7), because a light background gets a black foreground color or vice versa "00000000" for a black transparent background and a white foreground color.
       -r OVERSAMPLING, --oversampling OVERSAMPLING
                             oversampling factor, default is 2, use 0 or 1 to disable oversampling
       -m MARGIN, --margin MARGIN
-                            minimal margin around the image in pixels, default is 10
-      -t {0,1,2,3}, --text-mode {0,1,2,3}
+                            minimal margin around the image in pixels, default is 10 -t {0,1,2,3}, --text-mode {0,1,2,3}
-                            text mode: 0=ignore, 1=placeholder, 2=outline,
+                            text mode: 0=ignore, 1=placeholder, 2=outline, 3=filled, default
-                            3=filled, default is 2
+                            is 2
       --dpi DPI             output resolution in pixels/inch which is significant for the linewidth, default is 300
       -v, --verbose         give more output

 Browse